 - Drain off the fluid using a kitchen sieve.
 Rinse your insects under a tap and leave them to dry thoroughly on a piece of kitchen towel.

 - Tip onto a dry piece of kitchen towel and tin foil

 Tip your dry catch (wasps and all other insects) onto a sheet of aluminium or tin foil, lined with kitchen paper.

 - If you are not going to identify your wasps immediately, carefully wrap the tin foil around the insects, to form a little parcel: don’t squash it down too much – squashed wasps are harder to identify!
 If you have more than one trap, please wrap the contents of each trap in separate packages of foil and put a label on the outside.
 Pop your tin foil package(s) in the freezer until you are ready to identify them.

 Recent years were a bit of a problem – COVID19 meant we couldn’t get hold of your samples easily, so again, we are asking you to identify your own wasps at home.
 Head on over to our new Identification section to see our identification resources.
 We suggest you start by watching all the videos to get an idea of what we are expecting.

 Once you have identified your insects, we need you to fill in the online forms to provide us with the details of your traps.
 We want to know about everything that you catch, even if your trap includes insects other than wasps.
 Not catching any wasps or catching other insects at your location is very valuable data for this project.

 - Visit your account page where you will find a list of your traps.
 Click on one to see edit the form, letting us know how many wasps and other insects you caught, and other trap details

-After you have completed this year’s Big Wasp Survey: At Home, we need you to complete the Post Identification Survey and Quiz!
+After you have completed this year’s Big Wasp Survey: At Home, invite you to complete the Post Identification Survey Quiz!

 Please do this after taking part, to see how your identification skills and confidence have changed and give us feedback.